1.0 Introduction

 fpefield in the security object request.
 Thefpefield contains a JSON object that defines the token format and the behavior used for tokenization and detokenization.NOTE

-In the example below, the token format is defined using a hierarchical structure composed of one or more format variants.
+In the following example, the token format is defined using a hierarchical structure composed of one or more format variants.
 Each variant describes a valid structural representation of the token, including which portions are encrypted.

 The following is a sample JSON request for creating an AES key to tokenize a Social Security Number (SSN) using the